andriwild/synci/README.md

 For development, you need to start each of them individually.
 Do the following:

+### General setup

-### Database
+### Database/Keycloak

+- Copy the `.env.sample` to `.env`
+- fill the missing environment variables
+  - get all the keycloak stuff from TODO: where do we get the secrets from?
-Execute the following command from the project root:
+- Execute the following command from the project root:

 ```bash
 ./startDependencies.sh